AsgardCms/Documentation/v2/core-module/manage-modules-and-themes.md

 php artisan asgard:download:module asgardcms/contact
 ```

-This will download the Contact mododule in your `Modules/` folder.
+This will download the Contact module in your `Modules/` folder.

 **Running migrations**